rackerlabs/technical-blog/_posts/2020-03-11-how-to-restore-postgres-backups-on-objectrocket.md

 ![]({% asset_path 2020-03-11-how-to-restore-postgres-backups-on-objectrocket/Picture6.png %})

-To restore to this exact backup, add the backup ID to the create call:
+To restore to this exact backup, add the backup ID to the create call.

 ![]({% asset_path 2020-03-11-how-to-restore-postgres-backups-on-objectrocket/Picture7.png %})